sellect/delayed_cron/README.md

   cron_job :some_method_to_run_as_cron, interval: 3.days, at: "00:00:00 -0400"

   def self.some_method_to_run_as_cron
-    # this method will be run every 15 minutes
+    # this method will be run every 3 days at midnight
   end

   ...